-There are several types of floats, but their primary purpose is to make the first pass in leveling the ready mix concrete as it is being poured.
+There are several types of floats, but their primary purpose is to make the first pass in leveling the ready-mix concrete as it is poured.

 Using floats helps eliminate low spots and allows the following screen and trowels to be more productive.

-Concrete vibrators shake the poured concrete and make sure there are no trapped air bubbles or pools of water in the cement.
+Concrete vibrators shake the poured concrete to ensure there are no trapped air bubbles or pools of water in the cement.

-Trapped air bubbles or water may not be a significant concern initially, but over time they lessen the concrete’s stability and strength.
+Trapped air bubbles or water may not be a significant concern initially, but over time they lessen the concrete’s strength and stability.

-A screed is anything used to help make the concrete level before it is troweled.
+A screed is anything that helps make the concrete level before it is troweled.

-No one wants a concrete slab with small bubbles or uneven surfaces, even if it is perfectly smooth, and a laser screed helps provide this level surface.
+No one wants a concrete slab with small bubbles or uneven surfaces, and a laser screed helps provide this level surface.

-To create a smooth finish, the concrete is troweled before it is left to dry.
+To create a smooth finish, trowel concrete is troweled before it dries.

 You can use a hand trowel, but having a power trowel speeds up this process and helps create a smoother surface over large areas.

-Power trowels are also good to have if the cement is drying quickly and needs to be troweled faster than normal.
+Power trowels are great to have if the cement is drying quickly and needs to be troweled faster than normal.